 If your BMI is 30 or greater, if you use Plan B or its generic equivalents, then your have a 8x greater odds of getting pregnant compared to someone with a BMI of 25 or less2.
 You read that right!
 It’s literally not a one size (or weight) fits all.

-Here is Dr. Yen’s conservative take on EC and BMI based on these 3 studies3
+Here is Dr. Yen’s take on EC and BMI based on these 3 studies3

 |< 26||Up to 5 days, best ASAP||Up to 5 days, best ASAP||Same throughout 5 days, MOST effective|

-Summary: copper IUD is best, then Ella, and then Plan B or its generics.
+TLDR: the IUD is best followed by ella, and then Plan B or its generics.

-If your BMI is 26 or greater, consider IUD or Ella.
+If your BMI is 26 or greater, consider an IUD or Ella.

-If your BMI is 35 or greater, best to go with copper IUD.
+If your BMI is 35 or greater, best to go with an IUD.

-If you’ve got nothing else, then you could consider doubling up on your dose of Plan B if your BMI is 26 or greater.
+If you can’t get an IUD or ella, then consider doubling up on your dose of Plan B or its generic if your BMI is 26 or greater.

 “Another pharmacokinetic study (involving 32 women) similarly found that 24 hours after ingesting LNG serum concentration levels were 50% lower among obese-BMI women.
 Following use of UPA, however, blood levels were similar among obese-BMI and normal-BMI women.”4

 (LNG = Plan B and its generics and UPA = Ella or ulipristal acetate)